Hidden Costs Every Athlete Should Consider

 Megan Howard provides advice on the hidden costs of being an athlete.

-Honing your athletic abilities to the point where you can become a part-time or full-time professional sportsman or woman is something many of us aspire to.
+Many aspire to hone their athletic abilities to the point where they can become a part-time or full-time professional sportsman or woman.
 However, while there are medals to win, trophies to hoist, coaches to impress, and fans to win over, there are also some essential considerations to make before you set your sights on a life of athletic performance.

-There are many hidden costs that athletes pay in exchange for their high levels of skill, performance, and physical prowess.
-These costs can range from financial expenses to material costs and even the dangers of constant athletic pressure from family, friends, coaches and peers.
+Athletes pay many hidden costs in exchange for their high levels of skill, performance, and physical prowess.
+These costs can range from financial expenses to material costs and even the dangers of constant athletic pressure from family, friends, coaches, and peers.

 Read on as we delve into the hidden costs of being an athlete and arm yourself with the information you need to make informed choices as a sportsman.